Near Record Highs Before Weekend Cold Front Arrives

-Miami (CBSMiami) – The warming trend will continue for the rest of the week, pushing high temperatures into the upper 80s before a cold front arrives this weekend.
+Miami (CBSMiami) – South Florida’s warming trend will continue for the rest of the week, pushing high temperatures into the upper 80s before a cold front arrives this weekend.

 Morning lows will be in the middle 70s with highs climbing into the upper 80s by Friday and Saturday.
-The forecast high Saturday is 87 degrees, which would tie the record high set in 2014.READ MORE: State Guidance Against Vaccine For Healthy Kids Could Affect Communities Of Color Most
+The forecast high Saturday is 87 degrees, which would tie the record high set in 2014.READ MORE: Visa, Mastercard Prepare For Fee Hike In April

 Saturday is expected to be the warmest day before showers move in late afternoon and are followed by a cooler breeze.